Written by James Hall | 0 Comments | Last Updated: January 10, 2018

 Let’s start with the build quality.
 As you would expect from a Bosch vacuum, the BGS5SIL2GB feels sturdy and well made.
 It has a convenient dial for selecting suction power, along with the excellent energy-saving motor (which we’ll get to later) and an eight metre rewind cable.

 The body is supported by four wheels, making it easy to manoeuvre around your home.
+If you’re used to an upright vacuum, you’ll love how easy the Bosch is to move around the home.
 It also has a carry handle, although you’ll probably use the wheels whenever possible as it’s a relatively heavy model at 6.5kg.

 It also comes with a large hose to transmit airflow from the motor as efficiently as possible.
+The thick design of the hose makes it easy to suck up large objects, unlike smaller alternatives.
 The hose, combine with the eight metre cord, provides a total cleaning radius of around 10 metres.
 Additionally, the three litre dust capacity should mean you can vacuum your home more than once before needing to empty it.